Aditya-0011/console-ui/README.md

 ## Overview

-The Console UI is a dedicated frontend application acting as the primary dashboard for platform administration.
-It interacts with the backend infrastructure through the public `gateway` API, providing a fast, reactive interface for configuration, monitoring, and administrative tasks.
+The Console UI acts as the secure entry point and primary access dashboard for the platform.
+Designed for platform administrators, it interfaces with the `gateway` API to provide login mechanisms, manage securely generated API keys (`pk_...`), and act as a central hub to navigate to other internal applications like the Portfolio Manager.

 ## Architecture & Tech Stack